knat/XData/README.md

 false == "false"
 ```

-Please review the above grammars to comprehend the XData data.
+Please review the above to comprehend the data.

 ### Schema